sedlund/Winelink/docs/README.md

 To run Windows .exe files on RPi4 (ARM/Linux), we need an x86 emulator ([Box86](https://github.com/ptitSeb/box86)) and a Windows API Call interpreter ([Wine](https://github.com/wine-mirror/wine)).
 Box86 is open-source and runs about 10x faster than [ExaGear](https://www.huaweicloud.com/kunpeng/software/exagear.html) or [Qemu](https://github.com/qemu/qemu).
 ExaGear is also closed source abandonware and Qemu (qemu-system & qemu-user-static) also has issues running more complex Wine programs on the Pi.
 Box86 is much smaller in file size and much easier to install too.

 ## Known issues
- - ARDOP & VARA often have trouble connecting to RMS Express over TCP when they first start.
-If ARDOP fails to connect, just restart RMS Express it until it does connect (this is a bug in wine).
+ - ARDOP & VARA often have trouble connecting to RMS Express (over local TCP) when they first start up.
+Just restart RMS Express until they do connect (this is a bug in wine).
  - VARA's CPU gauge doesn't display (this is a bug in wine).

 ## Credits